 MRC IMPACT Studentships

 The Integrative Midlands Partnership for Biomedical Training (IMPACT) is a MRC-funded doctoral training partnership between the universities of Birmingham, Leicester and Nottingham, and the Research Complex at Harwell.
-View the list of projects and details of how to apply.
+For further information visit the IMPACT website.

 Funding for prospective students

 A number of other funding opportunities are available to prospective postgraduate students throughout the year at College and University level.
 To discover whether you are eligible for any of these awards, please visit the University's Postgraduate Funding Database.
 The University also awards a number of scholarships for international students.

 Research council funding